-Leveraging user tests in concert with an extensive library of prior A/B test results helped guide the direction of this redesign.
+Leveraging user tests along with an extensive library of prior A/B test results helped guide the direction of this redesign.
 The combined data helped identify pain points for many users which ended in lost conversions.
 In addition, an analysis of the more modern designs utilized by our competitors helped keep the page in line with user expectations.

 Old and Rusty